Pipcy/MIDI-project/README.md

-### A cybersecurity project to secure and test MIDI data sent over Wi-Fi, adding encryption and DTLS protection while minimizing added latency. ###
+# A project to evaluate and improve the security of MIDI data sent over Wi-Fi. #

+When music or other audio data is sent wirelessly, UDP provides a method of sending packets with very little latency.
+However, these UDP packets are vulnerable to injection, flood, and replay attacks.
+We aim to implement defense mechanisms to prevent these attacks without significantly impacting latency.

+### EC521 Intro to Cybersecurity project by Elena, Pippi, and Punnisa